saiashirwad/slopgraph/README.md

 stepThree
 ```

-The path is the evidence. `runPipeline` is shown so you can see where the chain starts, but the finding begins at `stepOne`: exported functions stay out of single-use chains by default.
+The path is the evidence. `runPipeline` is shown only to mark where the chain starts; the finding begins at `stepOne` because exported functions stay out of single-use chains by default.

-Slopgraph prints findings grouped by file.
-No findings means no output.
+Slopgraph prints findings grouped by file, and stays silent when it finds nothing.

 ## Install